flix/book/src/creating-objects.md

 Constructing a fresh object is impure, hence `main` is marked as having the `IO` effect.

-When we important a constructor, we must specify the types of its formal parameters.
+When we import a constructor, we must specify the types of its formal parameters.
 This is required because Java supports constructor overloading (i.e. a class may have multiple constructors only distinguished by their